arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[3]** to start coding on the browser and upload your sketches onto your board.

-### Getting Started - Arduino IoT Cloud
+### Getting Started - Arduino Cloud

-All Arduino IoT enabled products are supported on Arduino IoT Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.
+All Arduino IoT enabled products are supported on Arduino Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Online Resources